-1. Decorate with tape
+1. Update your living room walls with tape

+Starting off with a really quick DIY that can add loads of style to your living room but literally takes minutes.
 Give walls a very modern look by framing them with a crisp painted edge.

 2. Paint the floor

 Take to the floors too; paint a neat border edge, tracing around the bottom of the walls, or create a rug effect with a block of pattern.
 A brightly painted border injects some playful energy into this, otherwise quote traditional, living room scheme.

 In this lovely pale yellow living room, gloss-painted floorboards feature a stripe effect, instantly giving the space a more modern edge.